Shopify/polaris/src/components/ResourceList/README.md

 ### Navigation

 Primarily, items in a resource list function as links to the full-page representations of the items.
 Each item should have a unique `name` prop.
 For each `ResourceList.Item`, the `accessibilityLabel` prop should be used to give the link a unique `aria-label`.
 The `aria-label` should convey the link’s purpose, using the `name` value.
 Merchants who use screen readers should be able to easily distinguish each link from the others.
-Using a unique `name` for each item is recommended.

 ### Keyboard